Share on Facebook Share on Twitter Share via e-mail Print

 As Rachel printed out the notes on the invitees, she caught sight of her image in the mirror on the wall.
 It revealed her unruly hair and the dark circles under her eyes, reporting: “You are the most raccoon-like of all.”

 “Who asked?”
 Rachel muttered, averting her eyes.
-Every room in the building had at least one mirror.
+Every room in the building had a mirror.
 But at least they all showed Ms. Shinkampf’s reflection, proving that she wasn’t a vampire, despite her pale skin and chilly hands.
 Who needs so many mirrors anyway?
 As if in answer, she heard the swish of silk that announced the arrival of her boss.

 Ms. Shinkampf flicked a glance at her blonde coif in the mirror before turning to Rachel.
 “Have you finished?”
 As usual, her voice sounded like silver scraping china.
 “It’s taken you long enough.”